The Frozen Fields: Plot

 When Owen insists that Donald accompany him on a walk in the frigid cold for exercise, his sister Louisa, who has been celebrating the holiday with a large glass of brandy, begs him to reconsider: "Can't you make an exception for Christmas?"
 A shouting match ensues between the siblings with Louisa, to Donald's consternation, defending him against his father's cruelties.
 Owen retaliates by alluding disparagingly to the relationship between Ivor and Mr. Gordon, and Louisa's acquiescence in the arrangement.
 Donald's mother stalks out of the room in shame.
 Her husband follows his wife upstairs, and Donald imagines him slapping and kicking his mother.

 Uncle Ivor invites Donald to join him in the barn to collect chicken eggs.
 There he gently probes "is your father mean to your mother?"
 Donald's father bursts into the barn, enraged that his son is conferring with Uncle Ivor, and escorts the boy to a secluded area of the farm.
 There he berates his son and demands that the boy accurately strike a tree trunk with a snowball.
-When Donald openly defies his father "for the first time" the enraged Owen smashes a handful of snow into face, then marches him back to the farm house.
-The engaged father retreats upstairs.
+When Donald openly defies his father "for the first time" the enraged Owen smashes a handful of snow into his face, then marches him back to the farm house.
+The enraged father retreats upstairs.

 Aunt Louisa, Uncle Ivor and Mr. Gordon take their leave from the flawed festivities.
 When Donald's mother prompts her son to thank them for the gifts, Mr. Gordon expresses sympathy for the boy: "He reminds me of myself when I was his age…sort of quiet and shy..."

 After their departure, the father joins the company for supper and makes no further contact with his son.
 That night, Donald dreams of a visit by an affectionate wolf, who joins him in the forest, and they run together across the frozen fields.

 Publication background

 Bowles conceived and completed writing "The Frozen Fields" while aboard a steamer en route to Sri Lanka during the winter of 1956-57.
-Bowles recalled a childhood incident at his grandparent's "Happy Hollow Farm" in Massachusetts:
+Bowles recalled a childhood incident at his grandparents' "Happy Hollow Farm" in Massachusetts:

 The story was included in The Best Short Stories of '58 anthology.

 Theme

-When Donald arrives at his grandparent's farm in rural New England for the Christmas celebration with his mother, he exults in the "enchanted" and "magic" world it offers him.
+When Donald arrives at his grandparents' farm in rural New England for the Christmas celebration with his mother, he exults in the "enchanted" and "magic" world it offers him.
 As the only child present at the gathering, he is doted upon by his aunts and uncles.
 Bowles announces the central theme of the story when the boy registers the arrival of his father:

 Biographer Allen Hibbard associates this theme with "the nature of authority and the threat the father poses to the child's imaginative world", calling into question the legitimacy of "the institution of the family."